Dawson Creek Supportive Housing

 will there be drug testing before and during your stay?

-homeonewer 104 asked about 4 years agoThis new building would be permanent supportive housing.
+homeonewer 104 asked over 4 years agoThis new building would be permanent supportive housing.
 There is no set timeline on how long people reside in the building.
 South Peace Community Resources Society would work with each resident to understand their needs and goals and provide the support they need to have successful tenancies.

 BC Housing’s supportive housing buildings are operated based on the widely recognized and proven Housing First model.
 Residents of supportive housing live independently and will make their own lifestyle choices but will be encouraged to consider healthier options.
 They will have access to the on-site and community support services they need.